List of motorcycle Grand Prix wins by Mick Doohan

 His 54 Grand Prix victories are the equal seventh highest of all time (with Dani Pedrosa).
-His most successful circuit is Mugello Circuit where he has won six times.
+His most successful circuit is the Mugello Circuit, where he won six times.
 Doohan's largest margin of victory was at the 1992 Japanese Grand Prix when he beat Doug Chandler by 28.298 seconds in the race, and his smallest margin of victory was at the 1996 City of Imola Grand Prix when he beat teammate Àlex Crivillé by 0.104 seconds in the race.